counterfactual/monorepo/packages/specs/source/02-adjudication-layer.md

 Where `AppStatus` is one of `ON`, `OFF`, or `DISPUTE`.

-Here is a plain-english description of why each field exists in this data structure:
+Here is a description of why each field exists in this data structure:

 - **`status`**: A challenge exists in one of four logical states.
   - `ON`: Has never been opened (the "null" challenge and default for all off-chain apps)